-Analyst and investor expertise - Wellinformed research analysts and investors can help drive a successful capital raising and a strong aftermarket.
-Some exchanges also have market participants with an acute understanding of comparable technology companies.
+Analyst and investor expertise -

+Well-informed research analysts and investors can help drive a successful capital raising and a strong aftermarket.
+Some exchanges also have market participants with an acute understanding of comparable biotech and pharma companies.

-Investor appetite - Investors' appetite for the quality, stage of development and risks associated with a particular new high tech product or software application may differ in each market.
+Investor appetite - Investors' appetite for the quality, stage of development and risks associated with a particular novel drug, therapy, or other chemical or biological technology may differ in each market.

-Number and value of peer listings -
+Number and value of peer

-Technology companies concentrating on particular services or products may be more prevalent on certain exchanges or in certain jurisdictions, which may assist investors and analysts to provide more accurate valuations.
-The concentration of peer technology companies should also be considered in choosing among jurisdictions and listing venues as it can help provide a benchmark for an issuer's share price in the aftermarket.
+listings - Biotech and pharma companies concentrating on particular services, therapies or products may be more prevalent on certain exchanges or in certain jurisdictions, which may assist investors and enable analysts to provide more accurate valuations and provide a benchmark for an issuer's share price in the aftermarket.
+The concentration of peer companies should also be considered when choosing between jurisdictions and listing venues as it can help provide a benchmark for an issuer's share price in the aftermarket.